WhatsApp Business API vs. WhatsApp Business App: Which Do You Need?

 Webhook Configuration and Chatbot Flow Setup

 Webhooks are the communication bridge between WhatsApp and your chatbot.
 When a customer sends a message on WhatsApp, Meta delivers it to your webhook URL, your chatbot processes it, and sends a response back through the API.
 If you are using a no-code platform like Conferbot, webhook configuration is handled automatically.
+For developers who prefer direct API access, providers like Twilio offer SDKs in multiple languages for custom webhook implementations.
 But understanding how it works helps you troubleshoot and optimize.

 How WhatsApp Webhooks Work